-Cereja Coffee comes from Brazil not only grown and harvested by our micro producers but also sorted and roasted by our local coffee experts.
+Cereja Coffee is the authentic Brazilian Coffee in London.
+It not only grown and is harvested by our micro producers but also sorted and roasted by our local coffee experts.

 Farmers and all other professionals responsible for producing superior quality coffee are involved.
 Most of quality coffee produced in Brazil is exported as raw material to be roasted at the destination countries, and that’s when brazilian originality is missed.
 By bringing the final product we assign more value to it at its source and are able to introduce an authentic brazilian coffee to you.

-“Send coffee to the other side of the ocean is an idea that many have had before.
+“Send the Brazilian coffee to the other side of the ocean is an idea that many have had before.

 Bring top quality coffee with the potential to compete with others here across the ocean is not unheard.
 Creating Cereja Coffee is part of a plan involving other ideas, the main reason is to recover a heritage which is facing challenges to continue.
 Our region has been known for great production capacity and has been working hard to still being recognised as such.
 As one of the people who inherited the commitment to cultivate coffee, I feel it is my responsibility make it possible for our coffee to find in the world people who valorize as much as we do.
 The place where I was born was one of the largest coffee exporters in Brazil's history in the 19th century, what makes me think that many people in the world have tried our coffee before even not knowing where it came from.
 My idea is to somehow keep this history going, direct trading our quality coffees and involve all those who here have the same heritage, printing our identity wherever our product goes.